I was standing at the front of a queue in a packed art shop in London.

 Bloom – a dull, progressively opaque, white effect that can appear on varnished surfaces if the paintings are kept in damp conditions.

-Brushwork – this describes the characteristic way that each artists paints.
+Brushwork – this describes the characteristic way that each artist paints.
 It is like your personal signature to your painting.

 Chiaroscuro – (Pronounced: key-ARE-oh-SCURE-oh) an Italian word literally meaning “light dark”.
 Most usually used to describe a painting created with strong contrasts, such as Caravaggio.